dlang-community/configy/doc/FAQ.md

 The library recognizes three possible ways (hooks) where a field of type `T`, where `T` is a `struct`, can be constructed:
-- The `T` has a `static` `fromYAML` method which accepts as sole non-default argument is a `configy.attributes : ConfigParser!T`;
+- The `T` has a `static` `fromConfig` method which accepts as sole non-default argument is a `configy.attributes : ConfigParser`;
 - The `T` has a `static` `fromString` method which accepts a single argument that is a string-like type (e.g. `scope const char[]` or just `string`), and returns an instance of a type that implicitly converts to `T`;
 - `T` has an explicitly-defined constructor that accepts, as a single parameter, a string-like type;

-If more than one option exists, the `fromYAML` hook will be preferred, followed by the `fromString` and finally the constructor.
+If more than one option exists, the `fromConfig` hook will be preferred, followed by the `fromString` and finally the constructor.
 Otherwise, the library will default to field-wise construction.